A gracious exit from the matter-dominated phase in a quantum cosmic phantom model

 that should also satisfy the continuity equation (i.e. the probability conservation law) for the probability flux, $J=\hbar\; {\rm Im}(\Psi^*\nabla\Psi)/(m{\rm V})$ (with ${\rm V}\propto a^3$ the volume), stemming from the imaginary part of the expression that results by applying the Klein-Gordon equation to the wave equation $\Psi$.
-Thus, if the particles are assumed to move locally according to some causal laws [7], then the classical expressions for $E_i$ and $p_i$ will be locally satisfied.
-Therefore we can now interpret the cosmology resulting from the above formulae as a classical description with an extra sub-quantum potential, and average Eq.
-(5) with a probability weighting function for which we take $P_i=|R_i|^2$, so that
+Thus, if the particles are assumed to move locally according to some causal laws \cite{Bohm:1951xw}, then the classical expressions for $E_i$ and $p_i$ will be locally satisfied.
+Therefore we can now interpret the cosmology resulting from the above formulae as a classical description with an extra quantum potential, and average the modified Hamilton-Jacobi equation with a probability weighting function for which we take $P_i=|R_i|^2$, so that